 That's when houses tend to sell the fastest, leaving homebuyers with little room to negotiate.
 You'll pay a higher premium in June than at any other time of the year, Zillow says.

-And generally midweek is not a great time to make a home purchase.
+And generally the weekend is not a great time to make a home purchase.

-Find out why so many trust Veterans United on their home buying journey.
-Check out over 100,000 reviews from our homeowners & prequalify today!
+More: Find out why so many trust Veterans United on their home buying journey.
+Get prequalified today!

 But wait ...

 Keep in mind that the best or worst time for you to buy a dream home may depend on your location.

 If you live in a place with a warmer climate, like Florida, you won't find the typical seasonal differences in home pricing.
 Sellers won't be in a rush to make a deal in September because they're not worried about any change in the weather putting a chill on the housing market.

 The key timing for you also depends on your interests.